 For the first one, it’s better to choose something narrow that you can easily take down.
 I used two narrow wooden boards for interconnecting flooring.

 They work great as general food photography backdrops too.
-Worth keeping even if you’re not about to shoot something unusual and dynamic.
+Worth keeping even if you’re not shooting something unusual and dynamic.

 Pick a surface you can turn upside down without much effort.
 So don’t choose granite or marble backdrops.

-And it must be made from a material that can survive a glue gun: acrylic and plastic backdrops are definitely out of discussion.
+And it must be made from a material that can survive a glue gun: acrylic and plastic backdrops are definitely out of the discussion.

 Wooden boards of any kind and narrow sheets of plywood will be your best friends here.

-For a vertical backdrop you can use anything with a vibrant colour.
+For a vertical backdrop, you can use anything with vibrant colour.
 It’s good if this material is waterproof.

-In my case, however, I wanted it to be a bright blue colour and the only blue thing I had was a big sheet of coloured paper.
+However, I wanted it to be a bright blue colour, and the only blue thing I had was a big sheet of coloured paper.

-So I set it as far from the action as I could and tried to keep splashes away from it.
+So I set it as far from the action as I could and tried to keep the splashing water away from it.

 3. Keep Your Gear Safe

-Remember to take care about the safety of your camera, lighting and other gear.
-Keep all electric equipment out of the possible way of splashes.
+Remember to take care of the safety of your camera, lighting and other gear.
+Keep all electric equipment out of the possible way of water droplets.
 Pick a long focal lens to set your camera as far from the action as you can.

 Prepare a couple of towels and a stack of paper napkins.
-Be cautious about the trajectory and speed of the splashes you’re creating.
+Be cautious about the direction and speed of the water drops.

-I found out that there are only two things I can do about it.
+I found out that there are only two things I can do about the mess.
 First one is to take measures to avoid the mess.
 Cover the floor with a plastic film.
 Set a container directly beneath the scene to collect most of the water.